digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

   ./production.sh <FQDN of the admin node>
 ```

 Once this is complete, the admin node is configured.
-Don't worry about
-the failed to converge message, continue on to the next.

 ## Start Using OpenCrowbar